TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Upm.md

 - [UPM Python Documentation](http://iotdk.intel.com/docs/master/upm/python/)
 - [UPM Node.js Documentation](http://iotdk.intel.com/docs/master/upm/Node.JS/)

-UPM is a high level repository for sensors that use MRAA.
 Each sensor links to MRAA and are not meant to be interlinked although some groups of sensors may be.
 Each sensor contains a header which allows to interface with it.
 Typically a sensor is represented as a class and instantiated.

 The constructor is expected to initialise the sensor and parameters may be used to provide identification/pin location on the board.